 - Social media accounts using the hashtag #KeepKentClean reached 97,832 people.

 - Councils in England spend over £700 million on street cleaning services every year.

 - According to the Local Government Association, the average piece of gum costs 3p to buy but around £1.50 (50x the price) to clean up.

 - The RSPCA receives 700 phone calls a year relating to animals injured by our litter.

 - It takes 450 years for a plastic water bottle to decompose.

-- About 2.25 million pieces of litter are dropped on the streets of the UK every day with 30 million tons of rubbish collected from England’s streets each year (enough to fill four Wembley Stadiums).
+- About 2.25 million pieces of litter are dropped onto the streets of the UK everyday.
+With 30 million tons of rubbish collected from England's streets each year (enough to fill 4 Wembley Stadiums).